piet-de-leeuw/Unreal-Engine-Capstone/README.md

 After that I placed the 2D parts the spikes and the diamonds in the level and played it a couple of times to ensure everything was working.
 Here I noticed that it was quite hart to make it to the end with just 3 hearts so I added 3 extra hearts which was easy to do.
 I only hat to add tree extra heart images add them to the array and set the Lives variable to match the number of hearts.

+## User-Story 4
+STORY: User would like a Main Menu to access the game level and a Game Over/Victory screen where they can restart the game.

+So I Quickly Setup two UserWidgets derived from MyGameModeHUD and Set up the design.
+For the Victory and Game-over Menu I Use the same UserWidget class, because it uses the same buttons and logic.
+I then use a function (SetEndMenuText) to print the right title to the screen, and added the logic to print the right score in the End Menu.
+MAIN MENU:

+VICTORY MENU:

+GAME-OVER MENU:

+SetEndMenuText Function:

+LOGIC DISPLAYING SCORE:

+I used Blueprint implementation because I use the same function call to update the UI score in the End-Menus and the GameHUD (Displayed during gameplay.) and because Usewidgets are Quickly setup with Blueprints.

+## User-Story 5